Incubator for a multicultural California Association of Community Health Workers

 LA County’s Housing for Health contracts with community organizations to deliver Intensive Case Management Services (ICMS) to every client.
 Services are provided by on site staff such as Intensive Case Managers and Assistant Case Managers (ACMs).
 ACMs provide intensive case management services to clients classified as low acuity.
 These positions serve individuals and families residing in interim and permanent housing by supporting and providing services in the areas of assessment; care planning; coaching and social support; connections to direct services; care coordination and system navigation; education about the health and social service system; outreach and engagement, and capacity building for individuals who were experiencing homelessness and are now mostly housed.

-IHPC is a division of Reach Out providing hands on learning opportunities for students in health career pathways.
-The team works with industry partners, educators, and community stakeholders to address the need for a highly skilled and culturally competent health workforce in the Inland Southern California region.
+Inland Health Professions Consortium (IHPC ) is a division of Reach Out providing hands-on learning opportunities for students and community members in health career pathways.
+The team works with industry partners, educators, and community stakeholders to address the need for a highly skilled and culturally competent health workforce in the Greater Inland Empire region.
+Reach Out’s Mission is to solve our region’s toughest issues: breaking barriers to educational achievement, expanding economic opportunities, and creating safe, healthy and innovative communities.

 Contact : Dr America Bracho Executive Director